MDMA is different than Psilocybin, but how?

 SSRIs and MDMA

-When SSRIs are taken concurrently with MDMA, the SSRI's blockade of the serotonin reuptake transporter can inhibit MDMA's ability to release serotonin into the synaptic cleft.
+When SSRIs are taken concurrently with MDMA, the SSRI's blockade of the serotonin reuptake transporter (SERT) can inhibit MDMA's ability to release serotonin into the synaptic cleft.
 Since SSRIs occupy these transporters to prevent reuptake of serotonin, they can also prevent MDMA from accessing these transporters to release serotonin.
 This can lead to a reduction in the subjective effects of MDMA, as the primary mechanism through which MDMA exerts its effects (serotonin release) is impeded.

 SSRIs and Psilocybin